 From 2004-08, Diane Stone was the University's European Commission Fp6 Marie Curie Chair at CEU.
 During this time, she was the Foundation Professor of Public Policy in the Centre for Policy Studies.
 She was the first director of CEUs first Master's Program in Public Policy (MPP) in 2004.
 She designed the Mundus MAPP two-year degree and secured European Commission Erasmus Mundus funding for the first 5 years.
 In 2008 she co-chaired the CEU committee to design and initiate a School of Public Policy at CEU and she was involved in its development until 2012.
 For the 2019-20 academic year, she returned to Budapest to oversee the transition of SPP to its new home in Vienna.

-In Australia, she is the Centenary Professor of Governance at the Institute for Governance and Policy Analysis, The University of Canberra.
-Her research is focused on the one hand, with global policy, the 'new diplomacy' and transnational administration; and on the other, with the role of ideas in policy making, policy transfer and network governance.
+In Australia, she is the Centenary Professor of Governance at the Institute for Governance and Policy Analysis, in the University of Canberra.
+Her research is focused on the one hand, with global policy, the 'new diplomacy' and transnational administration; and on the other hand, with the role of ideas in policy making, policy transfer and network governance.

 Professor Stone has held an appointment at the World Bank in Washington DC. in 1999.
 She was a member of the Secretariat that launched the Global Development Network subsequently becoming a member of its Governing Body for three years.
 She was centrally involved in the establishment of the GDN as an intergovernmental organisation.